In-class programming—D3 line chart

 Commit and push your files to GitHub and test whether your website looks the same on GitHub pages.
 Note: the GitHub Pages site won’t show up until you make your first commit & push to the remote repository, and it may take up to a minute for it to finish deploying.
 You would normally need to turn on GitHub pages in the settings for your repository, but we have set that up for you so you’re using the

-branch by default.Edit the last line of your
+gh-pagesbranch by default.Edit the last line of your

-code with your markdown.Make any edits necessary to ensure your code passes the W3 validator.
+README.mdfile to include a clickable hyperlink to the GitHub page website for your repo., replacing the<insert your clickable hyperlink here>code with your markdown.Make any edits necessary to ensure your code passes the W3 validator.
 You can see whether it passes with the red X or green check mark ✓ in the GitHub interface by your commit ID.

 Commit and push your files to GitHub again.